SubstrateLabs/brocc/README.md

 Indexing personal data is a big responsibility.
 We believe this kind of software should be:

 1. **Local-first**: Your data belongs on your computer.
 Brocc never logs or stores your data remotely.
 Brocc's AI functionality uses cloud services (for now).
-2. **Source-visible**: You can review our architecture below, and inspect the code to verify our promise to never store your data.
+2. **Source-visible**: You can review our system design below, and inspect the code to verify our promise to never store your data.
 3. **Open-contribution**: We aspire to build a rich open-contribution community (and will explore ways to compensate top contributors).
 4. **Programmable**: Our vision is to provide an interactive computational environment, with extensible foundations, malleable user interfaces, and well-designed APIs.

 </details>

 <details>
-<summary><h2>Architecture</h2></summary>
+<summary><h2>System Design</h2></summary>

+- Our general preference is to build robust embedded software that can run locally with minimal system requirements.
+We carefully choose dependencies that have this quality themselves.
+- However, we make pragmatic exceptions in service of a high quality user experience:
+  - We host a light web application, used primarily for authentication.
+  - We use a specific multimodal embedding model, which must be run remotely.
+  - We believe
+- The codebase is primarily a portable Python framework and CLI.
+- We prefer minimal dependencies.
+- At the moment, all AI models run via cloud services.
+However, our goal is to offer local inference, enabling fully on-device operation (and offline mode).

 ### Local app

-We always prefer embedded tech to hosted services.
-For now, all AI models run via cloud services.
-However, our goal is to offer local inference, enabling fully on-device operation (and offline mode).

-Dependencies:

 - [DuckDB](https://duckdb.org): Embedded columnar database that stores document data.
 Because access patterns are more analytical than transactional, DuckDB's columnar storage is a good fit.
 - [Polars](https://docs.pola.rs): DataFrame library, leverages Apache Arrow to avoid loading entire datasets into memory.
 - [LanceDB](https://github.com/lancedb/lancedb): Embedded vector database using [Lance](https://github.com/lancedb/lance) storage format.
 - [Textual](https://www.textualize.io): Terminal UI framework.
 - [PydanticAI](https://ai.pydantic.dev): Agent framework.
-- [OpenRouter](https://openrouter.ai/docs/quickstart): AI routing service, allows user-scoped API keys to access cloud AI models.
+- [OpenRouter](https://openrouter.ai/docs/quickstart): AI routing service, allows user-scoped API keys to access cloud LLMs.

-AI models:

-- [voyage-multimodal-3](https://blog.voyageai.com/2024/11/12/voyage-multimodal-3): Embeds text and images in the same latent space, enabling multimodal search.
-This model must be run in the cloud until open-source alternatives improve in quality.
+- Embedding API requests (for ingestion + queries) go to [Voyage AI](https://www.voyageai.com/) via Brocc API proxy.

 ### Website

-The web component of Brocc is intentionally minimal.
-We only redirect to the web app for authentication and collaboration features.
-AI model requests never pass through the web app.

 - [Neon Postgres](https://neon.tech/docs/introduction): We store as little as possible in Postgres.
 What we do store: users, API keys, and collaboration settings.
 - Cloudflare [R2](https://developers.cloudflare.com/r2): Free egress, cheaper than alternatives.
 We use it to store published data.
 - [WorkOS](https://workos.com): Easier maintenance than DIY, cheaper than alternatives.
 - Upstash [Redis](https://upstash.com/docs/redis/overall/getstarted): We use Redis to cache session information (with short TTL).

+### AI models

+- [voyage-multimodal-3](https://blog.voyageai.com/2024/11/12/voyage-multimodal-3): This is the leading multimodal embedding model, capable of embedding interleaved text and images in the same latent space.

 </details>